WHY AND WHEN TO BUY A ROAD DISC BIKE

 This shouldn’t be a shocker.
 Actually, your reaction may be more like “Uh, what long ride have you been on that kept you out of touch for so long?”
 Disc brake versions of popular road wheels have been made for cyclocross bikes for several years, disc brakes for road bikes were introduced in 2013, and the major bike companies had a road disc bike or two in their line-up last year and are adding many more this year.

 But now, the momentum is very strong and near the proverbial ‘tipping point’ from which I don’t think we’re going back.
-The technology development and product line changes for the coming season along with the compelling performance benefits and improvements over rim brake bikes and progress to overcome remaining objections makes clear that there is no turning back.
+The technology development and product line change for the coming season along with the compelling performance benefits and improvements over rim brake bikes and progress to overcome remaining objections make clear that there is no turning back.

 In this post, I’ll describe the why, when and what of the new ‘road disc’ world – why a road bike designed for and equipped with disc brakes and wheels is better than one fitted out with rim brakes, and when you should feel comfortable buying a road disc bike.
-In other posts, I have offered you my evaluations of the design, product and performance characteristics of category of road disc bike gear including bikes, groupsets, and wheelsets that lead me to specific product recommendations.
+In other posts, I have offered you my evaluations of the design, product and performance characteristics of the category of road disc bike gear including bikes, groupsets, and wheelsets that lead me to specific product recommendations.

 If you are new to In The Know Cycling, welcome.
 I started this site for road cycling enthusiasts like you and me who want to know – but don’t have the time to do all the research, product and price comparisons to figure out – what gear you should get next and where you should get it.
 I bring a rider’s perspective; I’m not a member of the cycling media, don’t run ads on the site or go on bike company-paid new product introduction trips, have never been biased by working for a bike company or in a shop that only sells certain brands, and I buy or demo and return everything I test.